 Since August 2024, The New York Times's editorial board no longer endorses candidates in local or congressional races in New York.

-In 2024, The Interview was launched as a weekly podcast hosted by David Marchese and Lulu Garcia-Navarro.
-Each episode typically runs for 40 to 50 minutes, and condensed versions are published in The New York Times Magazine.
-The podcast features interviews with politicians, actors, influential experts, media figures, and high-profile writers.
+In 2024, The Interview was launched as a weekly podcast hosted by David Marchese and Lulu Garcia-Navarro, featuring interviews with politicians, actors, experts, media figures, and writers, with condensed versions published in The New York Times Magazine.

-On July 30, 2025, protesters spray-painted "NYT Lies, Gaza dies" on The New York Times Building's glass facade.
+On July 30, 2025, protesters spray-painted "NYT Lies, Gaza dies" on the glass facade of The New York Times Building.

-As of August 2025, The New York Times had 11.88 million total subscribers and 11.3 million online subscribers, which were the highest numbers for any newspaper in the United States.
-The total also included 580,000 print subscribers.
+In August 2025, The New York Times reported 11.88 million total subscribers, including 11.3 million online subscribers and 580,000 print subscribers, marking the highest subscriber numbers for any newspaper in the United States.

 On August 25, 2025, executive editor Joseph Kahn's residence was splattered with red paint.

-On October 27, 2025, 300 writers—including scholars, journalists, and public intellectuals—pledged to boycott The New York Times.
+On October 27, 2025, 300 writers, including scholars, journalists, and public intellectuals, pledged to boycott The New York Times and withhold contributions to the paper.

-According to a 2025 Pew Research Center study, The New York Times had the highest proportion of college-educated readers among the daily newspapers surveyed, with 56% of its audience holding at least a bachelor's degree.
+According to a 2025 Pew Research Center study, The New York Times had the highest proportion of college-educated readers among major U.S. news outlets, with 56% of its audience holding at least a bachelor's degree.

-By 2027, The New York Times Company intends to have 15 million subscribers.
+The New York Times Company intends to have 15 million subscribers by 2027.

 Donald John Trump is an American politician media personality and...